Request Info

 Course Description: Fundamentals of pronunciation and minimum essentials of grammar.
 The oral approach is used with emphasis on understanding, speaking, reading, and writing phrases of practical value.
 Hispanic life and culture are studied.
 For students who have no Spanish or one semester of high school Spanish.

-Course Description: Learn specific core surgical procedures, supplies, and instruments along with the principles of physics and robotics.
-Principles learned in Introduction to Surgical Technology, Principles and Practice of Surgical Technology, and Principles and Practice of Surgical Technology Laboratory will be applied to various core surgical procedures including the principles of physics and robotics.
+Course Description: Learn specific specialty surgical procedures, supplies, instruments and employability skills.
+Principles learned in Introduction to Surgical Technology, Principles and Practice of Surgical Technology, Principles and Practice of Surgical Technology Laboratory, and Surgical Procedures I will be applied to various specialty surgical procedures.

 • Sections: